iterative/dvc.org/content/docs/user-guide/checkpoints.md

 `Ctrl + C`.
 Now it's time to take a look at the metrics we're working with.

-_If you don't have a number of training epochs defined and you don't terminate the process, the experiment will run for 10 minutes._
+_If you don't have a number of training epochs defined and you don't terminate the process, the experiment will run for 100 epochs._

 ## Viewing checkpoints